eloquent/typhax/README.md

 if the class name is in the current namespace, or has a relevant use statement, it's okay to use the short version.

-The [Cosmos component] can be used to aid in resolving class names at runtime.
+[Cosmos] can be used to aid in resolving class names at runtime.

 ### Resource

     resource
-    resource {ofType: resourceType}
+    resource{ofType:resourceType}

 The first form, `resource`, indicates a value that is a [resource] of *any* type.
 This is equivalent to the [is_resource()] function.

-The second form, `resource {ofType: resourceType}`, indicates a value that is a [resource] that returns a string equal to 'resourceType' when passed to [get_resource_type()].
+The second form, `resource{ofType:resourceType}`, indicates a value that is a [resource] that returns a string equal to 'resourceType' when passed to [get_resource_type()].

 ### Stream

     stream
-    stream {readable: true, writable: true}
+    stream{readable:true,writable:true}
-    stream {readable: true, writable: false}
+    stream{readable:true,writable:false}
-    stream {readable: false, writable: true}
+    stream{readable:false,writable:true}

 Represents a [stream] resource.
 The **readable** and **writable** attributes determine the requirements for the **mode** of the stream.

-The stream type is equvalent to the Typhax type `resource {ofType: stream}`.
+The stream type is equvalent to the Typhax type `resource{ofType:stream}`.

 See the PHP documentation for [fopen()] for more information about stream modes.